A bound-preserving oscillation-eliminating discontinuous Galerkin method with operator splitting for solving Kapila's five-equation model: Nonlinear limiters and computational procedure

-The semi-discrete DG method \eqref{eq:Allaire-w} and \eqref{eq:Allaire-z} can be rewritten in an ODE form $\frac{\mathrm d}{\mathrm d t} \mathbf U = \mathcal L (\mathbf U)$, which can be discretized by the SSP-RK scheme \cite{shu1988total,gottlieb2001strong}.
-After each RK stage of five-equation transport model or $\kappa$-part, numerical oscillations may occur.
-To avoid this, we use an OE procedure \cite{peng2025oedg} after each RK stage.
+The semi-discrete DG method \eqref{eq:Allaire-w} and \eqref{eq:Allaire-z} can be rewritten in an ODE form, which can be discretized by the SSP-RK scheme \cite{shu1988total,gottlieb2001strong,zhu2013runge}.
+To avoid the potential numerical oscillations, we use an oscillation-eliminating procedure $\mathcal F_{{\Delta t}} \mathbf U_h = \mathbf U_h^{\sigma}$ after each SSP-RK stage, where $F_{{\Delta t}}$ represents the oscillation-eliminating operator defined as \cite{peng2025oedg}